Sinivuori Strict Nature Reserve

 Sinivuori Strict Nature Reserve (Sinivuoren luonnonpuisto) is a strict nature reserve located in the Pirkanmaa region of Finland.
+It is one of three small strict nature reserves in Finland, alongside Karkali and Vesijako, that are designated specifically as scientific reserves "consisting of small areas of valuable habitat types."
 There are no paths in this reserve of deciduous forest, though walking on the crossing roads is allowed.
 Most of the forests of this type in Finland have been logged down, when fields were created.